 Micro USB Port: The Arduino Micro comes with a Micro USB 2.0 port.
 It allows us to bridge the connection between the board and the computer.
 It is very crucial for programming the Arduino Micro board.

 Note: The Arduino Micro has a fuse connected to the USB port.
-It protects the computer’s USB ports from overcurrent and shorts, in case the current of more than 500 mA is drawn from the port.
+It protects the computer’s USB ports from overcurrent and shorts, in case a current of more than 500 mA is drawn from the port.

 This fuse is a resettable polyfuse that automatically breaks the connection until the short or overload is removed.
 And once the circuit is free from overcurrent, this resettable polyfuse returns to its original state.